 - Embed into the end-user application the code to initialize encrypted connection and transfer of keys.
 There are examples for Delphi, PHP, .NET, Java available (by request).

 - Remove KeyHolder.conf from the test server, and restart Firebird

 - end-user application is able to work with the encrypted database

 - standard Firebird tools and development tools do not have access to the encrypted database

-- End-user and application are ready for deployment
+- End-user applications are ready for deployment

-More details are available in the FEPF user guide.
 Please contact us with any questions: [email protected]

 The unlimited license allows unlimited redistribution of encryption plugins to third-party organizations, bundled with your business applications.
 Firebird Encryption Plugin Framework includes full sources for the plugin and implementation technical support for the single application.